 - Preheat oven to 375℉.

-- In a 10-inch cast iron skillet (or medium pan), heat ½ Tbsp. ghee or coconut oil on medium-high heat.
+- In a 10-inch cast iron skillet (or medium pan), heat ½ Tbsp. cooking fat of choice on medium-high heat.
 Once hot, add cubed sweet potato.
 Dash with salt.
 Sauté for about 5 minutes.
 Stir occasionally, adding additional ghee or oil as needed.

 - Next, add the Brussels sprouts, red onion, garlic and sausage to the pan.
 Sauté for 8-10 minutes or until sweet potatoes are cooked through.
-Again, adding additional ghee or oil as needed.
+Again, adding additional cooking fat as needed.
 Remove from heat.